BeAPI/bea-media-analytics/README.md

 If you want to see which media is used and where ?
 This plugin is for you !

-By installing this plugin you will index where your media are used and display further informations but also warn you about deleting used medias.
+By installing this plugin you will index where your media are used and display further informations and also warn you about deleting used medias.

 <a href="https://beapi.fr">![Be API Github Banner](assets/images/banner-1300x300.png)</a>